roronoaBoi/sc-aws-lambda/examples/inspections-to-dynamoDB/README.md

 # Logging Inspections to DynamoBD
-This example demonstrates how inspections can be easily logged to a data source, supporting reporting and automation efforts.
+This example demonstrates how inspections can be easily logged to a data source from a trigger event, supporting reporting and automation efforts.

 ## Workflow Illustration
 ```mermaid